yayahjb/neartree/NearTree/README_NearTree.txt

         return value is true if some object was found, false otherwise If false is returned, tFarthest is invalid (at best).

-     iterator LeftNearestNeighbor ( const DistanceType & dRadius, const T& t ) const;
-        returns an iterator to the nearest point to the probe point t or end() if there is none bool LeftNearestNeighbor ( const DistanceType& dRadius,  T& tClosest,   const T& t ) const;
-        dRadius is the largest radius within which to search; make it very large if you want to include every point that was loaded. tClosest is returned as the object that was found closest to the probe point (if any were within radius dRadius of the probe) t is the probe point, used to search in the group of points insert'ed

-        return value is true if some object was found within the search radius, false otherwise.
-            If false is returned, tClosest is invalid (at best).

-     iterator LeftFarthestNeighbor ( T& const T& t ) const;
-        returns an iterator to the nearest point to the probe point t or end() if there is none bool LeftFarthestNeighbor ( T& tFarthest,   const T& t ) const;
-        tFarthest is returned as the object that was found farthest from the probe point
-        t is the probe point, used to search in the group of points Insert'ed return value is true if some object was found, false otherwise If false is returned, tFarthest is invalid (at best).

-     The "Left..." versions of NearestNeighbor and FarthestNeighbor are deprecated versions provided for compatibility with earlier releases of NearTree.
-There are also "Short..." and "LeftShort..." versions of NearestNeighbor to support experimental prepruning logic.

      The following functions (BelongsToPoints, SeparateByRadius, FindInSphere, FindOutSphere, and FindInAnnulus) all return a container (ContainerType) that can be any standard library container (such as std::vector< T >) or CNearTree.